 The 100+ year old REO Town Depot was restored and reopened in 2013, along with the BWL’s headquarters.
 This beautiful facility, previously known as the historic Grand Trunk Western Railroad depot, is on the U.S. and Michigan Register of Historic Sites.
 Everything from the interior woodwork and vaulted ceilings to the terra cotta roof tiles were refurbished or replaced.
-It now hosts meetings of BWL’s Board of Commissioners and training for BWL employees, and serves as a meeting place for community-based non-profit organizations.
+It now hosts meetings of BWL’s Board of Commissioners and training for BWL employees.

 Haco Customer Service Center

 The Haco Customer Service Center offers customers options to pay their bill via kiosk, drop box, or in-person in the lobby.
 Haco is also home base for nearly 200 BWL employees.

 Belle River Plant

 Through our membership in the Michigan Public Power Agency, the BWL receives 146 megawatts of electricity from the Belle River Plant, a coal-fired generator located near St. Clair, Michigan and built and operated by DTE.
 The Belle River Station was completed in 1984.
 DTE has announced plans to close the plant by 2030.